wiktor-k/mifare-tutorial/README.md

 mifare-tutorial
 ===============

-Example Service Provider for the MIFARE Classic tutorial in Fidesmo Developer Portal [to be linked when the tutorial page is published].
+Example Service Provider for the [MIFARE Classic tutorial](https://developer.fidesmo.com/tutorials/mifare-classic) in Fidesmo Developer Portal.

 It is a very simple server that makes a few MIFARE Classic operations, implementing a counter (of invocations to Ctulhu, a somewhat unsettling pet).
 It implements two services: